Mortgage Rates Bounce Up

-Rates came down slightly this week, ending a brief, two-week streak of increases.
-The 10-year Treasury yield dipped 6 basis points, while the 30-year fixed mortgage rate fell 3 basis points to 3.88 percent.
+Rates increased this week.
+The 10-year Treasury yield ticked up 6 basis points, while the 30-year mortgage rate jumped 5 basis points to 3.95 percent.
+Today’s survey rate is the highest rate in nearly four months.

 Average commitment rates should be reported along with average fees and points to reflect the total upfront cost of obtaining the mortgage.
 Visit the following link for the Definitions.
 Borrowers may still pay closing costs which are not included in the survey.